Iran's Nuclear Capabilities Fast Facts

 March 24, 2007 - The UN adopts Resolution 1747 which toughens sanctions against Iran.
 The sanctions include the freezing of assets of 28 individuals and organizations involved in Iran's nuclear and missile programs.
 About a third of those are linked to the Iranian Revolutionary Guard, an elite military corps.

 May 23, 2007 - The IAEA delivers its latest report to the United Nations on Iran's nuclear activities.
-The report states that not only has Iran failed to end its uranium enrichment program but has in fact expanded activity in that area.
+The report states that not only has Iran failed to end its uranium enrichment program but has in fact expanded their activity.

 June 21, 2007 - Iran's Interior Minister Mostapha PourMohamedi claims, "Now we have 3,000 centrifuges and have in our warehouses 100 kilograms of enriched uranium." ..."We also have more than 150 tons of raw materials for producing uranium gas."